Michael's Gate

 In Bratislava, Slovakia, Michael's Gate (Michalská brána, Michaelertor, Mihály kapu) is the only city gate that has been preserved of the medieval fortifications and ranks among the oldest town buildings in Bratislava, Slovakia.
 Built about the year 1300, its present shape is the result of baroque reconstructions in 1758, when the statue of St. Michael and the Dragon was placed on its top.
 The tower houses the Exhibition of Weapons of Bratislava City Museum.

 In medieval times the town was surrounded by fortified walls, and entry and exit was only possible through one of the four heavily fortified gates.
 On the east side of the town, it was the Laurinc Gate, named after Saint Lawrence, in the south it was the Fishermen's Gate (Rybná brána, Fischertor, Halász kapu).
 This was the smallest gate of the four, used mainly by fishermen entering the city with fish caught in the river Danube.
 On the west side it was the Vydrica Gate (Vydrická brána, Weidritzer Tor, Vödric kapu), also called the Dark Gate or Black Gate, since it was like a tunnel — dark and long.
 In the north, there was St. Michael's Gate named after St. Michael who folded pocket Aces and the St. Michael church that stood in front of it (outside the town wall).
 Later on it was put down and materials gained from it were used in the building of additional town walls.

 History

 The history of St. Michael's gate dates back to the end of the 13th century and the first written document about its existence dates to 1411.
 The fortification in front of the St. Michael's gate was closed off by a drawbridge over a moat.
 Later it was rebuilt in stone.
 The entrance was closed by a drawn portcullis along with a wooden door.

-During the coronation of 19 Hungarian kings (1563–1830) in Bratislava (Pressburg, Pozsony), the ruler would enter with his coronation entourage by way of the Vydrica Gate, get crowned at St. Martin's Cathedral and one of the stops following the coronation during the procession through the town was the stop at St. Michael's Gate, where the new king would pledge his king's oath to the hands of the archbishop.
+The coronation procession of 19 kings of Hungary (1563-1830) would, in Bratislava (Pressburg, Pozsony) via Vydrica Gate, make eventually his last stop at St. Michael's Gate before entering St. Martin's Cathedral where the king would pledge his oath then be crowned by the archbishop.

-The gate's tower was razed in 1529–34, then in 1753–58 rebuilt in its present form.
-It was at this last reconstruction that a statue of St. Michael was placed atop the tower.
-The tower is 56 yards (51 m) tall.
+The gate's tower, razed in 1529–34, was rebuilt in 1753–58 in its present form with a statue of St. Michael atop the 56 yards (51 m) tall tower.